Dewey Riley: Popular culture

 Dewey's character was directly spoofed in the 2000 film Scary Movie, a parody of '90s slasher films, particularly Scream, Scream 2, and I Know What You Did Last Summer.
 The character Doofy Gilmore, played by Dave Sheridan, was based on Dewey.
+He also appears in the sequel Scary Movie (2026).

 Reception

 Dewey is generally considered one of the most popular characters in the Scream franchise.
 In a 2023 ranking of the best characters in the Scream franchise, Dewey ranked third, only behind Sidney Prescott and Gale Weathers, with Olly Dyche of MovieWeb writing "Dewey is the hero we all need in our lives".
 Screen Rant ranked Dewey as one of the 10 best Scream characters, with Aya Tsintziras writing "Dewey is never afraid to be sensitive or share something personal and emotional, and he looks out for everyone who he has helped along the way".
 Dewey in Scream 5 was ranked as the number 1 horror character that deserved to live by MovieWeb, with Dara Drapkin-Grossi writing "The character served as comedic relief, and always showed up for those he cared about".
 Dewey ranked among the ten best "final guys" in horror in a 2020 WhatCulture ranking, with Madison Rennie writing that the character is "loveable" and "dim-witted".

 The romance between Dewey and Gale Weathers is generally praised for the convincing chemistry between Arquette and Courteney Cox.
 Ashley Amber of Collider praised the couple's development across the series, writing, "What started as innocent flirting between the two characters quickly blossomed into something much more serious, with the romance of the couple evolving amid the chaos of the Ghostface killings".
 The couple was ranked 2nd in a 2023 CBR ranking, with Jordan Payeur writing "Their love story is wholesome and realistic, showing them struggling with their differences and remaining protective of one another even when their romance fails".
 Their storyline was ranked 8th in a Screen Rant ranking of the best love stories in horror films, with Adrienne Tyler writing that the couple "stole the show".
 Screen Rant also listed the relationship as "relationship goals" in 2019, with Tegan Hall writing "In spite of their vastly different personalities and all their arguments, they would both die and live for each other".
 They were listed as one of the eight best horror movie couples by Haunt Tonight, writing: "The chemistry between the two characters has made them a standout couple in the horror genre".
 For Scream 3, Cox and Arquette received the Teen Choice Award for Film – Choice Chemistry.